PortableApps64/PortableApps-ForMacOS64/README.md

  using it to build Portable App for OS X 64<b>:</b><br/>
  Tips<b>:</b> a good practice from beginning would-be, After getting this
  <code>‘script’</code><br/>
- (Place it inside the recommended folder, that is shown few paragraphs above),<br/>
+ (Place it inside the recommended folder, which is shown few paragraphs above),<br/>
  1st Rename it to <code>"script.sh"</code>, then Open <code>"script.sh"</code>
  with your choice of code editing/developing editor/build software,<br/>
  Improve/Modify source code, Save,<br/>